fumipi/walldraw-turtle/README.md

-# Walldraw - Pen Plotter Project
+# Walldraw Turtle - Vertical Plotter Project

-A complete pen plotter system with hardware and software components for creating beautiful drawings.
+A complete pen plotter system with hardware and software components for creating drawings.

 ## Project Structure